 At KGA, we strive to convey our passion for gymnastics in an appropriate age-specific manner.
 We believe that each child learns at a different rate and that success is marked in small steps not big leaps.
 We also believe that the best coaches know how to break a trick down more ways than someone else, so if saying it ONE way isn’t getting the message across, then we need to come up with a different way to convey it.
 We also believe that it’s OKAY to make mistakes!
 What we don’t want them to do is to make the same mistake over and over again, which could mean they are just learning it wrong.
 We encourage them to try something different to fix the trick and that’s why we work hard to be able to explain it different ways.
 Last, but definitely not least, we want kids to have FUN!
 The gymnastics, fitness, self-confidence, discipline, strength, purpose, flexibility, and balance will come along for the ride.

 KGA is located in the Puhi Industrial Park, Lihue, HI.
 After operating in a very small space for 5 years, in Fall 2010, we moved into a new, much larger facility with a new 42′ x 42′ spring floor system and a 32′ Air4Tumble track!
 Other equipment includes many different sizes/types of beams including an Elite level beam (new in 2014), a TrampTrak with a 10 x 10 bed, two sets of bars, a set of stall bars, four different sizes of back handspring trainers including the latest back handspring trainer — The BoulderTMHandspring Trainer — a handstand trainer for bars, a pommel horse trainer, a mushroom trainer, a leg stretching device, miscellaneous cheese and other mats, and a wall of mirrors.
 We have a strap bar that changes out with the high bar every few weeks and we have a foam-style vault for ultimate equipment flexibility.
 We also have areas designed for parents to watch and where siblings and early arrivals can play with toys.
-NEW ADDITION: a horizontal peg wall above a soft handstand wall!
+NEW ADDITION: a horizontal peg wall above a soft handstand wall and brand new AAI bars!
 (Scroll down for a video tour)

 Take a Video Tour!